gpg/gpg4win/doc/README-BETA-en.txt

 - Mark root certificates as trusted for DirMngr:
-  Place the respective root certificates as DER files (with filename suffix ".crt" into the directory
+  Place the respective root certificates as DER files (with filename suffix ".crt" or ".der" into the directory
   %ALLUSERSPROFILE%\Application Data\GNU\etc\dirmngr\trusted-certs\

 - Problems with certificate revocation lists (CRLs):